golang/website/_content/blog/go1.18beta1.md

 ---
-title: Go 1.18 Beta 1 is available
+title: Go 1.18 Beta 1 is available, with generics
 date: 2021-12-14
 by:
 - Russ Cox, for the Go team